collindching/collinching.github.io/_posts/2020-05-05-regression-signs.md

 ---
 layout: single
 title: "Why your regression coefficients have the wrong sign"
-subtitle: "And what you can do about it"
+subtitle: "Addressing collinearity in practice"
-excerpt: "And what you can do about it"
+excerpt: "Addressing collinearity in practice"
 ---

 Imagine you build a model for your company's marketing team, and in the stakeholder meeting, you present the following output: